VaultaFoundation/chicken-dance/README.md

 Distributed replay of transactions.
 Distributed to run entire history in a short period of time.

 ## Description
-Spins up many hosts that work together to process the entire history of EOS.
+Spins up many hosts that work together to process the entire history of Vaulta.
 Each instance is designated to test a unique range of blocks.
 At the end of the range the integrity hash is checked against a previous run to ensure validity of the replay.

 See [High Level Design](docs/high-level-design.md).
 The service has two components an orchestrator node, and many replay nodes.
 The replay nodes connect to the orchestrator via HTTP to fetch job configuration and update status.